 As one gets older, the chest becomes more rigid and results are sometimes harder to achieve.
 The chest is more malleable in adolescents and children and tends to get stiffer as the skeleton matures.

 Patients with pectus carinatum who comply with the required exercises will respond well to orthotic bracing, and there are normally two phases; one initial phase until correction is achieved and the next phase for maintenance, during which the brace is only worn at night.

-Our non-surgical pectus treatment for pectus carinatum involves wearing a bespoke brace – the Dynamic Chest Compressor - combined with a programme of daily exercises.
+Our non-surgical pectus treatment for pectus carinatum involves wearing a bespoke brace – the Dynamic Chest Compressor - combined with a programme of Yoga exercises that have been developed specifically to augment our treatment.
 The brace applies constant pressure over the area of the chest that needs to be remodelled.
 Because pectus carinatum is caused by the chest protruding, we use a brace that fits over the apex of the chest to push it in – the dynamic chest compressor 1 – for the upper chest.
 In cases where the ribs protrude as well, the lower dynamic chest compressor 2 may be needed.
 As you push in the upper chest, the ribs tend to flare out so we use this lower brace to push the ribs back in.

 We manufacture bespoke braces for each patient, ensuring comfort and ease of compliance during treatment.